lightscalar/pyro/README.md

 on the user object; note that this is derived from the name of the class by converting it to snake case and rendering it plural.
 At the moment, only `has_many` relationships are implemented.

+A given data model can have many has_many relationships, but a model can only belong to one other model; in order words, many to many relationships are not (yet) possible.